Yes! You can build your own Glock handgun at home! In fact, under federal law, you can build any standard firearm at home.

 How to Make Your Own Glock

-We’re going to walk you through the entire process to build your own handgun at home – without a serial number and without registration.
+We’re going to walk you through the entire process to build your own Glock 19 at home – however, this process will work for making any Glock pistol.

-One of the benefits to this process is that you have a lot of choices you can make about the firearm you are going to build at home.
-Of course, there may be too many choices for you so we are also going to help you with lists for three sample builds of a compact/Glock 19-sized pistol:
+One of the benefits of making your own custom Glock 19 is that you have a lot of choices you can make about the firearm you are going to build at home.

-- Mostly Glock (where every possible part is made by Glock – can’t be the frame)
+- Mostly Glock Build (where every possible part is OEM Glock – except for the frame)

 - Ryan’s Build (where Ryan will pick out his favorites for inspiration for your build)

-- Overall Budget Build (this build will only be featured in the final build tables because it will incorporate the cheapest option of each of the three builds as we go)
+- Overall Budget Build (this build will only be featured in the final build tables at the bottom of this article because it will incorporate the cheapest option of each of the three builds as we go)

-In each step of the process, we’ll list some of the parts you can choose from and highlight which match each of the builds above.
+In each step of the process below, we’ll list some of the parts you can choose from and highlight which options match each of the builds above.

 At the end of this guide, we’ll share the complete parts list for each!

-We’ll start with which parts to get and then move into how to make/assemble them!
+We’ll start with which parts to get for your homemade Glock 19 and then move into how to make/assemble them!

 - Step 1 – Choose Your Pistol Frame